|Warsop Main Pit Top Centred at SK546690|

 enhanced by the site's closeness to both Warsop Wood and

 Butterflies All the common species are present.
-I found a colony of Brown Argus here a few years ago and they continue to be found in good numbers in certain areas of the site.
+Brown Argus became established here a few years ago and they continue to be found in good numbers in certain areas of the site.
 Dingy Skipper was also found in early May 2007, followed by a female Marbled White on July 11th..

 Dragonflies The shallow water area that lies next to the old railway line holds good numbers of dragonflies.
-Recent counts (early July 2006) included 12 Emperor Dragonfly, 17 Four-spotted Chaser, 20+ Black-tailed Skimmer and a single Red-veined Darter.
+Recent counts (early July 2006) included 12 Emperor Dragonfly, 17 Four-spotted Chaser, 20+ Black-tailed Skimmer and the migrant Red-veined Darter.
 Azure, Blue-tailed and Common Blue damselflies are found in good numbers, whilst there are smaller numbers of Emerald Damselfly present in the quieter areas.

 Summary Any former pit top warrants a visit and this is no exception.
 The site would provide an excellent area of study for those with an interest in flora or fauna.